 Most examples of conjugate families of likelihoods are members of exponential families.
 However the uniform distribution on $(0, \theta)$ is an example to show that not all conjugate families are exponential.
+Bayesian analysis automatically makes use of sufficient statistics when they are available, and is invariant to conditioning on ancillary statistics.

-- 1. For each of the following, display the likelihood in the form of (8.73) and the conjugate prior in the form of (8.74): - (a) the multivariate normal case with known precision (section 8.2). - (b) the normal linear model (section 8.3) with known precision. - (c) the univariate normal with known mean and unknown precision (section 8.4). - (d) the univariate normal with both mean and precision uncertain (section 8.5). - (e) the normal linear model with uncertain scale (section 8.6). - (f) the multivariate normal distribution with uncertain precision and certain mean (section 8.7.6). - (g) the multivariate normal distribution with both mean and precision matrix uncertain (section 8.8). - (h) the multinomial distribution (section 8.9) hint: you might want to start with the binomial distribution.
+- 1. For each of the following, display the likelihood in the form of (8.82) and the conjugate prior in the form of (8.83): - (a) the multivariate normal case with known precision (section 8.2). - (b) the normal linear model (section 8.3) with known precision. - (c) the univariate normal with known mean and unknown precision (section 8.4). - (d) the univariate normal with both mean and precision uncertain (section 8.5). - (e) the normal linear model with uncertain scale (section 8.6). - (f) the multivariate normal distribution with uncertain precision and certain mean (section 8.7.6). - (g) the multivariate normal distribution with both mean and precision matrix uncertain (section 8.8). - (h) the multinomial distribution (section 8.9) hint: you might want to start with the binomial distribution. - 2.
+Show that the density $f(x|\theta) = 1/\theta$ , $0 < x < \theta$ , and 0 otherwise, is not a member of the exponential family.